guardian/projectlocker/postrun/README.md

 - **projectOpensWith**: app required client-side to open the project
 - **projectTargetVersion**: version of the app which this is intended for
 - **projectFileExtension**: recognised file extension of the project
+- **workingGroupName**: name of the working group specified when creating the project.
+May not be present if no working group data available
+- **workingGroupUuid**: uuid of the working group specified when creating the project.
+May not be present
+- **workingGroupHide**: a string indicating whether the working group should be hidden.
+May not be present
+- **commissionId**: Vidispine ID of the commission that this project is a member of.
+May not be present.
+- **commissionCreated**: String representing create time of commission that this project is a member of.
+May not be present.
+- **commissionUpdated**: String representing last update time of commission that this project is a member of.
+May not be present
+- **commissionTitle**: Title of the commission that this project is associated with.
+May not be present.
+- **commissionDescription**: Description of the commission that this project is associated with.
+May not be present.

 If all of that seems like a lot of typing, as normal in Python you can get all kwargs as a dictionary by using the double-splat `**` operator, e.g.: